yesworkflow-org/yw-prototypes/README.md

     $ dot -Tpdf example.gv -o example.pdf
     $ open example.pdf

+On Windows platforms the last line above should be replaced with:

+    $ start example.pdf

-Alternatively, you can pipe `yw` into `dot` and open the graphics file immediately (here using png rather than PDF):
+Alternatively, you can pipe `yw` into `dot` and open the graphics file immediately (here using png rather than PDF).
+In the case of bash running on Unix platforms:

-    $ yw graph -s example.py | dot -Tpng -o example.png; open example.png
+    $ yw graph -s example.py | dot -Tpng -o example.png && open example.png

+And on Windows platforms:

+    $ yw graph -s example.py | dot -Tpng -o example.png && start example.png

 Instructions for developers